Suspended License in North Carolina

 - Drivers with multiple concurrent suspensions.

-- Drivers who have requested a limited license with the last 3 years.
+- Drivers who have previously requested a limited license.

 - Drivers facing pending charges in NC or any other state.